 POLICY 3.2.13: Review on a regular basis and update all user fee revenue sources, such as tolls, mobility fees, and roads impact fees.
 As an alternative to roads impact fees, evaluate a mobility fee structure, including a mobility plan, by the year 2016.
-Include an evaluation of reduction in fees to provide incentives for urban redevelopment.
+Include an evaluation of reduction in fees to provide incentives for urban redevelopment and infill.
+[Comment: This is a good example of providing for incentives for urban redevelopment and should be expanded to infill.
+This should be expanded to other policies as noted.]
 Adopt the programs that reflect travel characteristics, construction and right-of-way costs.
 Determine if capital impacts and maintenance costs are met by the fees and if the fees are economically sustainable and applied fairly.

-POLICY 3.2.14: Designate various transportation facilities (e.g.: causeways, expressways, bridges, arterials, and major collectors) as toll facilities and utilize toll revenues for operation and construction of those facilities.
+February 14, 2014 Page 26 of 38 POLICY 3.2.14: Designate various transportation facilities (e.g.: causeways, expressways, bridges, arterials, and major collectors) as toll facilities and utilize toll revenues for operation and construction of those facilities.
 Employ efficiency measures such as the institution of automated toll collection and the Variable Pricing Program to encourage reduced-peak usage of toll facilities.